AndrewEdmonds11/AnalysisToolsPrototypes_Renamed/art_gallery_andy/README.md

 ## Compiled Program
 ### What It Does
-The compiled program takes two arguments:
+The compiled program takes three arguments:
+ * a JSON configuration file,
  * a text file containing a list of files, and
  * the number of files to run over

 and reads in a JSON configuration file to make N histograms of the reconstructed momentum at the tracker entrance for downstream electron tracks.

-At the moment, the location of the configuration file is hard-coded.
-The code also only produces momentum histograms with time cuts (all defined in the configuration file)
+The N histograms can have different time cuts.

 ### How to Run
 ```